- Homeschooling since 1996

 - Registered Homeschool Exam Administrator: Stanford/OLSAT® and Iowa Assessments™/CogAT®.

 Master of Science with Honors, Nutrition, Canisius College, New York

 Bachelor of Arts, Social Science, Thomas Edison State University, New Jersey

 Associate of Arts (tested out via CLEP), Thomas Edison State University, New Jersey

 Associate of Occupational Studies, Culinary Arts, The Culinary Institute of America, New York

-My expertise comes from a combination of my early years in college administration followed by two decades as a homeschooling parent.
+My passion for my work comes from a combination of my early years in college administration followed by two decades as a frustrated homeschooling parent.

 “In about 12 days the family is off to see my oldest graduate from the Harvard University Extension School.
 This simply would never have happened without the early positive feedback from Jennifer.
 It was really a dream come true.” -Michael H. Homeschooling Parent in Florida

 “There are few people in life that you encounter that you’re pretty sure are angels sent from God.
 You’re one of them, Jennifer!
 Thank you!” -Jamie G. Homeschooling Parent in North Carolina